Barbara Walters: ABC Evening News and 20/20

-Walters signed a five-year, $5 million contract with ABC, establishing her as the highest-paid news anchor, either male or female.
-She and Harry Reasoner co-anchored the ABC Evening News from 1976 to 1978, making her the first U.S. female network news anchor.
+Walters signed a five-year, $5-million contract with ABC, establishing her as the highest-paid news anchor, either male or female.
+She and Harry Reasoner co-anchored the ABC Evening News from 1976 to 1978, making her the first American female network news anchor.
 Reasoner had a difficult relationship with Walters because he disliked having a co-anchor, even though he worked with former CBS colleague Howard K. Smith nightly on ABC for several years.
 Walters said that the tension between the two was because Reasoner did not want to work with a co-anchor and also because he was unhappy at ABC, not because he disliked Walters personally.
 In 1981, five years after the start of their short-lived ABC partnership and well after Reasoner returned to CBS News, Walters and her former co-anchor had a memorable (and cordial) 20/20 interview on the occasion of Reasoner's new book release.

 In 1979, Walters reunited with former The Today Show host Downs as a correspondent on the ABC newsmagazine 20/20.
-She became Down's co-host in 1984, and remained with the program until she retired as co-host in 2004.
+She became Downs' co-host in 1984, and remained with the program until she retired as co-host in 2004.
 Throughout her career at ABC, Walters appeared on ABC news specials as a commentator, including presidential inaugurations and the coverage of the September 11 attacks.
 She was also chosen to be the moderator for the third and final debate between candidates Jimmy Carter and Gerald Ford, held on the campus of the College of William and Mary at Phi Beta Kappa Memorial Hall in Williamsburg, Virginia, during the 1976 presidential election.
 In 1984, she moderated a presidential debate which was held at the Dana Center for the Humanities at Saint Anselm College in Goffstown, New Hampshire.